Sandwich, St Peter's Church

 On the nave arcade, opposite the entrance, are richly coloured wall paintings dating to about 1330.
 You can clearly see several crosses of St George and white shields against a red background.

-Thomas Paine, author of 'The Rights of Man', whose writings strongly influenced the American Constitution, lived at New Street and was married at St Peters church.
-Tragically, his wife lived less than a year after the marriage and died in childbirh.
-After her death Paine sailed across the Atlantic to America.
+Thomas Paine, the author of 'The Rights of Man', whose writings strongly influenced the American Constitution, lived at New Street and was married at St Peters church.
+Tragically, his wife lived less than a year after the marriage and died in childbirth.
+After her death, Paine sailed across the Atlantic to America.